On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Problem Setup and Preliminaries

 \begin{theorem} For any iteration $t \ge 0$ and any stepsize $\eta>0$, it is true that

-where the inequalies are entrywise. \end{theorem} Theorem \ref{thm: matrix representation} says that when the sign changes are sparse, the dynamics of $ \pth{\bm{y} - \bm{\hat{y}}(t)}$ are governed by a sequence of time-varying semi-definite matrices.
+where the inequalities are entry-wise. \end{theorem} Theorem \ref{thm: matrix representation} says that when the sign changes are sparse, the dynamics of $ \pth{\bm{y} - \bm{\hat{y}}(t)}$ are governed by a sequence of PSD matrices.
 Similar observation is made in \cite{du2018gradient,arora2019fine}.